Apply Now

 MRI is a sophisticated diagnostic imaging modality that captures cross-sectional images of the patient.
 MRI is most commonly used to evaluate many types of disease processes, injuries, and functions of the brain.

-The MRI technologist is an integral member of the healthcare team who is proficient in performing cross-sectional images using sophisticated diagnostic imaging equipment.
-This healthcare professional works closely with patients, fellow technologists, and many other members of the healthcare team.
+Magnetic resonance imaging technologists are integral members of the healthcare team who are proficient in performing cross-sectional images using sophisticated diagnostic imaging equipment.
+These healthcare professionals work closely with patients, fellow technologists, and many other members of the healthcare team.

-The MRI technologist can be employed in a number of settings that include trauma centers, hospitals and imaging centers.
+A broad knowledge of human anatomy is essential for MRI technologists to accurately capture and interpret images.
+The MRI technologist can be employed in a number of settings that include trauma centers, hospitals, and imaging centers.

 The Bureau of Labor Statistics indicates the U.S. median salary for an MRI Technologist was $67,180 per year ($32.30 per hour) in May 2022, with a faster than average projected job growth of 6 percent between 2022 and 2032.

-• Program is for those who already have an ARRT (R) Certification.
+• Program is for those who already have an ARRT (R) Certification and radiologic technologists.

 • Curriculum focus on advanced cross-sectional anatomy, instrumentation and procedures for a MRI technologist.